bug400/capasm/NCAS.md

     <label>  ADDR  <expression>

 Define \<label\> to have the value of the result of \<expression\>.
 The size of
-\<label\> will be forced to two-bytes.
+\<label\> will be forced to two bytes.
 An error will be generated if the size of \<expression\> is greater than two bytes.

 Note: Forward references are not allowed in \<expression\> because the result of